Fleishman-Lab/AbDesign_for_enzymes/README.md

   3. **pdb_profile_match**: a file mapping names of pdbs (see [details](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/Movers/SpliceOut)).
 See example at *torsions_database/pdb_profile_match*
   4. **flags_pssm**: mapping pdb fragments to their PSSM files.
 See fomat at *torsions_database/flags_pssm*
   5. **flags**: When running with a different protein family, change the path to the appropriate template structure, the catalytic residues to keep conformation and all other paths to the correct ones.
-  6. **splice_out_cat_res.xml**: When running with a different protein family, change the segments section of the Splice mover to mach your naming and segmentation scheme.
+  6. **splice_out.xml**: When running with a different protein family, change the segments section of the Splice mover to mach your naming and segmentation scheme.
 The frm1 & frm2 tags corresponds to the start and end of the protein, respectively, which are kept constant in all designs (i.e. residues before and after the first and last segment)

 To generate the torsion database file for 4pud.pdb (i.e. the fragment's structure from step 2.2) use:
 ```bash